 “Right.
 So don’t act like I got no skin in the game.
-You young guys come out with your heads fulla—”
+You young guys come out with—”

 “I’ve worked in the field.”

-“Yeah, so you keep telling me,” he mimicked me.
+“Yeah, so you keep telling me,” he mimicked my words.
 “Three weeks in Africa.
 Lotsa dead bodies.
 It’s not the same.
-You guys were there with a mandate.
+You guys were there with a UN mandate.
 We don’t have that.
 Money is not infinite, Alex.
 I wish it was.
 Believe me.
-But every dollar we spend chasing stuff like this is a dollar that doesn’t get spent somewhere else.
+Every dollar we spend chasing stuff like this is a dollar that doesn’t get spent somewhere else.
 Somewhere that can really help.”

 “Like the Farm-to-Table program?”

-He made a disgusted face like I had just shoved a gob of shit into this mouth.
-“Look, I’m sorry these people died.
+He made a disgusted face, like I had just shoved a gob of shit into this mouth.
+“Look, I’m sorry those people died.
 It’s a terrible tragedy.
-But no one forced them into that shipping container—”
+But no one forced them into that shipping container or whatever—”

 “And even if they did!”
-He raised his voice. ”Even if they did, what does it have to do with anything?
+He raised his voice. ”Even if they were forced, how does that change anything?
 You gonna take on organized crime now?”

 The engine idled calmly.

 “Fuck.”
 He turned the car off and shifted his girth to face me.
 “And why do you think that is, huh? ’Cuz I’m just some callous asshole who doesn’t care about people?
 Or because I know from experience that all it would do is ruin my day?
 Because there’s nothing I can do about it.
 You’re committing the cardinal sin of this job, right now.”